cvarelaruiz/owi2plex/README.md

 ## Installation
 Clone this repository locally (suggested you do into a folder where you Plex server runs or at least where it can the file via a network mount/share).

+Install the requirements with:

+`pip install -r requirements.txt`

 ## Usage
 ```
 python owi2plex.py --help